jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ## Future state design

-See [notes on system & process modeling techniques](modeling.html) that are used to characterize the desired state of the **to-be system,** including (per Dennis et al., 2012):
+See [notes on system & process modeling techniques](modeling.html) that are used to characterize the desired state of the **to-be system.**

-- functional models
-- structural models
-- behavioral models

 ## Choosing software